-Iran is a signatory to the Refugees Convention as well as other international conventions such as the Convention on the Rights of the Child and the International Covenant on Civil and Political Rights.
+Iran is a signatory to the Refugee Convention as well as other international conventions such as the Convention on the Rights of the Child and the International Covenant on Civil and Political Rights.

-Iran hosts the second largest number of refugees in the world after Pakistan.
-In 2012, according to UNHCR, there were 868,300 registered refugees living in Iran.
-Of these, 95 per cent were from Afghanistan.
+Over recent years, Iran has played an important role in supporting the repatriation of refugees it hosts.
 In May 2012, Iran partnered with UNHCR and neighbouring states to deliver the Solutions Strategy for Afghan Refugees.
 This strategy aims to deliver basic health and education services, while also facilitating the relocation and voluntary repatriation of Afghan refugees in the Middle East.

 Asylum seekers arriving in Iran are registered by the government and provided with a refugee identity card.
-They are allowed to live in the community, where they receive basic primary health care and the right to attend school.
+They are allowed to live in the community, where they receive access to basic services, such as primary health care and the right to attend school.
 Refugees who hold an Afghan passport are also able to apply for temporary work permits.
 The Iranian Government delivers these services in conjunction with the financial and logistical support of UNHCR.